cs24/cloud-inquisitor/docs/local-development/packer.rst

 Testing the build
 =================

 Once you have a successful AMI built you should launch a new EC2 Instance based off the AMI to ensure that everything was installed correctly.
-Simply go to the EC2 console and Launch Instance,

 * Launch **EC2** from with with your AWS IAM Console & then select the AMI you have just created.